Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Now you can see all of the mistakes I made.

-email can be null, we can fix that in our config
+email could be null, we can fix that in our config

 user could be anything, we can fix that with a type predicate